wdi-sg/smart-coding-101/README.md

 HTML & CSS done!
 Your page should look something like this [example web page](./part2b-complete.png)

 Next we'll learn how to deploy it online.
 If you've finished early, spend some time customising the designing.
 This [HTML Color List](https://www.w3schools.com/colors/colors_names.asp) and [Font Awesome Icons List](http://fontawesome.io/icons/) might be useful.
+Also, we've included 10 different backgrounds, named `1.png` through to `10.png`, try changing the `3.png` part of the background-url in your section-header e.g. `background-image: url("https://raw.githubusercontent.com/wdi-sg/smart-coding-101/master/images/bgs/7.png");` - you can also use your own images that you have online, you just need to copy the link to them.

-The final code should look like this:
+#### Part 2 - final code

 **html**